eleanoraallen/GraphDocs/public/documentation.md

 </Left> <Right> </Right> <Left>

 ### Retrieving User Data

-There are several queries that can be used to access information about a user. `user` and `userReviewList` both produce information about the user that is currently logged in, while the rest produce information about a user given their ID.
+Several queries can be used to access information about a user. `user` and `userReviewList` both produce information about the user that is currently logged in, while the rest produce information about a user after entering their ID.

 <OperationTable include=[user usercar userlocation userinput usercarinput userlocationinput]>Query</OperationTable>

 </Left> <Right>

 #### Example: Return The Logged In User's Information

 <Example>query userQ {
 user {
 id
 externalId
 email
 firstName
 lastName
 properties
 phone
 roles
 }
 }</Example>

 </Right> <Left>

 ### Modifying User Data

 There are several mutations that can be used to add, delete, or modify a user's information, all of which can alter only the logged in user's information.

 <OperationTable include=[user usercar userlocation userinput usercarinput userlocationinput]>Mutation</OperationTable>

 </Left> <Right>

 #### Example: Add a Location for the Logged in User

 <Example>mutation addLocation {
 addUserLocation(
 location: {
 name: generateString(15)
 address: generateString(15)
 location: {
 type:Point
 coordinates: [generateFloat(2 6 true), generateFloat(2 6 true)]
 }
 }) {
 id
 }
 }</Example>

 </Right> <Left>

 ### User Related Subscriptions

 There are many subscriptions related to the User type.
 Subscriptions are long-lived requests that fetch data in response to source events, and are mainly used by the system.

 <OperationTable include=[user usercar userlocation userinput usercarinput userlocationinput]>Subscription</OperationTable>